SpeedyBK/STMTimerCalculator/README.md

 Just a little python commandline calculator, to find the optimal settings for timers on STM 32 microcontrollers.
 It takes 4 parameters to calculate the optimal values for prescaler and counter on STM32 Timers.

 ### Parameters:
---lb: Lower Bound, the minimum value for prescaler and counter
+--lb: Lower Bound, minimum value for prescaler and counter

---ub: Upper Bound, the maximum value for prescaler and counter
+--ub: Upper Bound, maximum value for prescaler and counter

 --baseclock: Clock on which the timer is running on your microcontroller

---targetfreq: The desired targetfrequency for the timer.
+--targetfreq: Desired targetfrequency for your timer.
 The timerperiode can be calculated by 1/targetfreq.

 ### Commandline Example: